This text is translated into Russian by google automatic human level neural machine.

 The forecast for the fall of the Russian economy softened the Ministry of Economic Development

 The Ministry of Economic Development of Russia calculated a new forecast for the recovery of the country's economy after a pandemic, correcting several indicators at once for the better.
 However, experts believe this forecast is too optimistic.

-According to RBC, the Russian government will consider new forecast parameters at a meeting on June 18.
-The Ministry of Economic Development has revised the percentage drop in Russia's GDP in 2020 from 5 to 4,8%.
+According to RBC, the Russian government will consider the new forecast parameters at a meeting on June 18.
+The Ministry of Economic Development has revised the percentage of Russia's GDP fall in 2020 from 5 to 4,8%.
 Such data appeared due to the projected faster economic recovery.
 According to the updated forecast, GDP in 2021 will grow by 3,2% instead of 2,8%, in 2022 - by another 2,9%, and in 2023 - by 3,1%.

 The new forecast was also based on the increased oil price from $ 1,1 to $ 39,9 per barrel this year, follows from the updated macro forecast parameters.
 In 2021, the average annual price will rise by almost ten more dollars per barrel, and in 2022 the price of 3,4 dollars higher than the previous one was taken as the basis.
 At the same time, experts argue that if it is possible to avoid the second wave of the crisis, then prices can indeed be such.